tamsky/rhodecode-enterprise-ce/docs/issue-trackers/issue-trackers.rst

 * At the |repo| level, you can configure an integration with a different issue tracker.

-To integrate |RCM| with an issue tracker, you need to define a regular expression that will fetch the issue ID stored in commit messages, and replace it with a URL.
+To integrate |RCE| with an issue tracker, you need to define a regular expression that will fetch the issue ID stored in commit messages, and replace it with a URL.
 This enables |RCE| to generate a link matching each issue to the target |repo|.